-Since 2006, Herbert W. Armstrong College has participated in archaeological excavations in Jerusalem, partnering with Dr. Eilat Mazar, a prominent Israeli archaeologist.
+Since 2006, Herbert W. Armstrong College has participated in archaeological excavations in Jerusalem, partnering with the late Dr. Eilat Mazar, a prominent Israeli archaeologist, and Hebrew University.

 Between 2006 and 2008, the college contributed a handful of students who participated in phases two and three of Dr. Mazar’s excavations at the summit of the City of David and who also helped discover Nehemiah’s wall.
 A pair of graduates assisted in the first phase of Dr. Mazar’s Ophel excavations in late 2009 and early 2010.
 The college contributed a group of 16 students and alumni for the second phase, which lasted from August 2012 to January 2013.
 Another group of seven went in the summer of 2013 to continue work on the second phase.
 It was during this time that the Menorah Medallion was discovered.
 In early 2018, 12 students and graduates assisted in completing the second phase of the Ophel excavation.
 The Ophel and the City of David are located just south of the Temple Mount in Jerusalem.